Skip to content

 Location is indeed the primary factor in determining the appreciation rate of real estate.
 In the academic paper, Rental Yields and HPA: The Returns to Single Family Rentals, the author finds an appreciation rate of about 6% per year in the top-tier cities, compared to just 3.3% in the lower-tier cities.
 Within a city, the appreciation rate can be even more remarkable given the proper location, so it’s easy to see why people think the location is crucial.

 The paper mentioned above finds an appreciation rate of 6% and a rental yield of 6.8% in the best markets, which doesn’t beat the stock market’s long-term return.
 The combination of rental profit and appreciation may make this an attractive investment, but property appreciation is speculative.
-We can’t be sure the overall market will appreciate within our investment horizon.
+We can’t be sure the overall housing market will appreciate within our investment horizon.
 Trends can change, stifling appreciation for decades.

 What are the 3 most important things in real estate?
 It's mainly the price.